 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will do a physical exam on your child.
+They will do a physical exam on your child.
 The provider will look for symptoms that may be related to heart failure.
 If the provider thinks your child has heart failure, your child may need to see a pediatric cardiologist.
 This is a doctor with special training to diagnose and treat heart problems in children.
 Tests for heart failure may include:

 Blood and urine tests.
 Abnormal results may help find heart failure.